Automating Meteor-M N2 reception

 Note that the Doppler-shifted frequency from the DDE is not used,

 just the satellite name and elevation.
-I think this correct, but I

 - When the DDE output from WXtrack shows that the elevation threshold (set